 Hurricane Warning - A hurricane is expected within 36 hours.
 If advised to evacuate, do so immediately.

-- Listen for local radio or television weather forecasts.
+- ii.
+Listen for local radio or television weather forecasts.

-- Prepare to survive on your own for at least three days.
+- vi.
+Prepare to survive on your own for fourteen days.

 - permanent storm shutters offer the best protection for windows